MD-Mehedi-Hasan18111/MD-Mehedi-Hasan18111/README.md

 <h3 align="center">A passionate Frontend developer and MERN stack developer from Bangladesh</h3>

 <h2>About me:</h2>
-<p>I am a Front End Developer.
+<p style="text-align: justify;">I am a Front End Developer.
 I completed my education from Chittagong Polytechnic Institute of Computer Technology Department.
 I love technology and want to explore it.
 I want to be a software engineer.
 My dedication and hard work will bring me to success.
 I am doing competitive programming.
 I am improved my logical thinking by problem solving.
 I did problem solving on Hacker Rank online judge and codeforces.
 I hope this is benefited for me to the future for developed skill.</p>

 <h2>My Expart Skills Stack:</h2>
 - JavaScript